VirginiaYonit/VirginiaYonit/README.md

 ### Who I am

-I approach data with a practical mindset, shaped by years in complex operations, exploring how structure and coordination can turn insight into action.
+Shaped by years in complex operations, I approach data with a practical mindset, exploring how structure and coordination can turn insight into action.
 Daily practice in Python, R, SQL, and BI tools applied to real-world data problems from cleaning and analysis to machine learning and AI workflows.
 Currently training as a Project Manager (IBM) and advancing in AI through EITCI European certification.